-One can look back to 2009 when home prices were at their lowest in years, this as a result of the general economic decline felt in most regions of the country.
-The housing market in Boston, Massachusetts has always held values much higher than the national median value, both for single family homes as well as condominiums.
-While average home values in the greater Boston area selling for just north of $300,000, they closed out 2017 around $600,000, doubling their value in just eight years.
-But for those who are thinking this indicates a bubble there’s a bigger difference in today’s environment that wasn’t in place leading up to 2009.
-Unless you’re a cash buyer you’ll need financing and lenders today don’t approve loan applications like they did some 10 years ago.
+One can look back to 2009 when home prices were at their lowest in years, this is a result of the general economic decline felt in most regions of the country.
+The housing market in Boston, Massachusetts has always held values much higher than the national median value, both for single-family homes as well as condominiums.

 Interest rates will also create an impact.
 The Federal Reserve announced earlier this year that while no rate increase was announced last January the Fed did announce that we can expect three rate increases by the end of the year.
 When the Fed makes a rate move, higher or lower, historically the adjustment is made in 0.25% increments.
 That would mean rates would be higher by 0.75% by year end.
 But the Fed adjusts the cost of funds here in our economy without a direct impact on mortgage rates.

 Higher home values and an increase in rates can have a greater impact on first-time buyers rather than those moving up to buy a higher-end home.
 As home values increase so too will the cash amount of a down payment.
 For a 10% down payment on a $300,000 home back in 2009, the out-of-pocket cash needed for a down payment is $30,000.
 For a sales price of $900,000 however, the down payment needed is also doubled.
 Buyers in the luxury market typically need to sell their current property before moving up to a more expensive property.